 Protect your four-legged family members from the dangers of biting pests

-Summer’s on the way and if you’re like most folks, you can’t wait to enjoy those longer, sunny days at the beach, in the park, and in your own backyard.
+Summer’s on the way and if you’re like most folks, you can’t wait to enjoy those long, sunny days at the beach, in the park, and in your own backyard.
 And just like you, your pets, especially your dog, will enjoy walks and dozing under a shady tree.
 But with summer comes the arrival of mosquitos and other biting insects.
 And – just as they are to people — mosquitos can be annoying, cause illness, and even death to your furry friends.
 This guide outlines what the dangers are and how to protect your pooch and other pets from mosquitos:

 The dangers of heartworms